noahsadir/gt-ios-bootcamp/README.md

 ### Operators

 Here, you'll be asked to fulfill certain prompts that require the use of operators.
 Operators can be used to perform algebraic operations with numbers, or even combine strings.
-Since you'll be using them a lot during your iOS journey, we suggest being familiar with them.
+Since you'll be using them a lot during your iOS journey, we suggest getting familiar with them.

 - [x] Perform algebraic operations using Swift operators.
 - [x] Perform String operations.